org-45/computer-book-for-kids/public/posts/chapter-86.md

 ---
-title: 'What Is a Computer?'
+title: 'User Interfaces: How We Interact with Computers'
 date: '2024-09-28'
 ---